 The U.S. component of the REDS-IV-P program has four research hubs.
 Each hub has a blood center and offers transfusion services to support health care and community hospitals.
 The international component involves collaborations between U.S. and Brazilian researchers.
 The research activities of all REDS-IV-P hubs are supported by a data coordinating center (Westat, Maryland) and a center for transfusion laboratory studies (Vitalant Research Institute, California).

-The REDS-IV-P program will serve as a resource to the scientific community by giving investigators outside the program opportunities that include:
+The REDS-IV-P program serves as a resource to the scientific community by giving investigators outside the program opportunities to:

-- Analyzing data on transfusion and transfusion-associated outcomes in patient populations that are otherwise not available in the United States.
+- Analyze data on transfusion and transfusion-associated outcomes in patient populations that are otherwise not available in the United States